 Trust yourself and there’s no need to be anxious

-Dr. Yap Chee Kong, Clinical Psychologist at Sunway Medical Centre.
+Clinical Psychologist, Yap Chee Khong from Sunway Medical Centre.

-“Anxiety attack is fairly common at any age,” says Dr. Yap Chee Kong, a Psychologist at Sunway Medical Centre.
-Plus, if not addressed, anxiety can develop into a more severe form which are panic attacks.
+“Anxiety attack is fairly common at any age,” says, a Clinical Psychologist, Yap Chee Khong at Sunway Medical Centre.
+Plus, if not addressed, anxiety can develop into a more severe form which is panic attacks.

 We speak to him to find out more about anxiety attack and how to tackle this pressing issue.